-It is further ordered that the TelWeb Defendants must create certain records for twelve years after entry of the Order, and retain each such record for five years.
-Specifically, each Corporate Defendant, and the Individual Defendant, for any business that he, individually or collectively with any other Defendant, is a majority owner or controls directly or indirectly, must create and retain the following records:
+It is further ordered that Defendant WCSA must create certain records for twenty years after entry of the Order, and retain each such record for five years.
+Specifically, Defendant WCSA, in connection with telemarketing, must create and retain the following records:

-A. Accounting records showing the revenues from all goods or services sold.
+A. Accounting records showing the revenues from all goods or services sold;

-B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name, addresses, telephone numbers, job title or position, dates of service, and (if applicable) the reason for termination.
+B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name, addresses, telephone numbers, job title or position, dates of service, and (if applicable) the reason for termination;

-C. Records of all consumer complaints concerning the subject matter of the Order, whether received directly or indirectly, such as through a third party, and any response.
+C. Records of all consumer complaints, whether received directly or indirectly, such as through a third party, and any response; and